-During device discovery, the DDL checks the installed ASL for each device to find which ASL claims the device.
+During device discovery, the DDL checks the installed ASL for each device to find which ASI claims the device.

 If no ASL is found to claim the device, the DDL checks for a corresponding JBOD definition.
-You can add IBOD definitions for unsupported arrays to enable DMP to provide multi-pathing for the array.
+You can add JBOD definitions for unsupported arrays to enable DMP to provide multi-pathing for the array.
 If a JBOD definition is found, the DDL claims the devices in the DISKS category, which adds the LUNs to the list of JBOD (physical disk) devices used by DMP.
 If the JBOD definition includes a cabinet number, DDL uses the cabinet number to group the LUNs into enclosures.

-See "Adding unsupported disk arrays to the DISKS category" on page 100.
+See "Adding unsupported disk arrays to the DISKS category" on page 99.

-DMP can provide basic multi-pathing to ALUA-compliant arrays even if there is no ASL or JBOD definition.
+DMP can provide basic multi-pathing to arrays that comply with the Asymmetric Logical Unit Access (ALUA) standard, even if there is no ASL or JBOD definition.
 DDL claims the LUNs as part of the aluadisk enclosure.
 The array type is shown as ALUA.
 Adding a JBOD definition also enables you to group the LUNs into enclosures.